StrawberryChocolateFudge/phase2Ceremony/readme.md

 `npm run build`

+If you rebuild the front end multiple times, you might want to delete the dist directory before your build.

-The front end uses a forked snarkjs that a added support for crypto polyfills, this was the workaround:
+The front end uses a forked snarkjs that has added support for crypto-browserify polyfills, this was the workaround:

 https://github.com/StrawberryChocolateFudge/snarkjs/commit/2d8fd0cbee9f09a3838afb0bcf426b9ea32808c4